 2. Information and Awareness

-Benefit: Social media acts as a powerful information-sharing platform, enabling the rapid dissemination of knowledge and awareness about mental health issues.
-Campaigns, articles, videos, and personal stories contribute to breaking down stigmas surrounding mental health.
+Benefit: Social media acts as a powerful information-sharing platform, enabling the rapid dissemination of knowledge on different topics like mental health, managing blood pressure, building overall wellness etc. Campaigns, articles, videos, and personal stories contribute to breaking down stigmas surrounding mental health.

 Impact: Increased awareness on social media has led to more open conversations about mental health.
 This can contribute to reducing the shame and silence often associated with these issues, encouraging individuals to seek help and support when needed.